Getting your Trinity Audio player ready...

-As a transplant from Miami, Fla. now living in the Northeast, I often am asked the ever-present question: “Where are all the Black people in Boston?”
+As a transplant from Miami, Florida, now living in the Northeast, I often am asked the ever-present question: “Where are all the Black people in Boston?”
 This question no longer takes me by surprise; I expect it.
 The answer to that question is for another article.

 Boston is home to American history; it’s known as a college hub, mecca for tech start-ups and a city known for top-tier medical institutions.
 Though, many people may not realize there’s a thriving community of Black-owned businesses changing the bustling city’s narrative with respect to its cultural diversity.